 Fast forward to today, and VS2012 seems to have hijacked that feature to allow using other versions of the VS2012 compiler. v110_xp was added with VS2010 Update 1 to allow targeting Windows XP, and v120_CTP_Nov2012 is used for the preview of their new C++ compiler.
 The CTP compiler should be a simple and everything should still work, but v110_xp actually requires quite a few changes as mentioned here:

 Mainly, they change all the library paths to use version 7.1 of the Win SDK instead of version 8 like VS2012 normally targets.
 I was wondering if I could get your thoughts on a proper way to handle things like this within the JamPlus world.
 I'm not sure if the new multi-toolchain stuff is designed to support this, or if you think it would be better just to treat it as a new compiler so that way all the paths can be adjusted properly.

-RE: VS2012's Platform Toolset - Added by Joshua Jensen about 5 years ago
+RE: VS2012's Platform Toolset - Added by Joshua Jensen over 5 years ago

 I had a long response to this typed up, and then my browser crashed.